-5.2 It also relates to a range of locally agreed adult safeguarding policies on: https://bristolsafeguarding.org/adults/professionals/policies/
+5.3 It also relates to a range of locally agreed adult safeguarding policies on: https://bristolsafeguarding.org/adults/professionals/policies/

-6 SCOPE
+6. SCOPE

-- 6.1 This Policy and Procedure forms part of our safeguarding adults arrangements.
-This Policy and Procedures should be used by any staff member or volunteer who is concerned about an adult at risk. - 6.2 BRR has a separate policy relating to protecting children at risk and reporting any abuse, but many of the issues and procedures are similar, and the policies should be considered as complementary. - 6.3 The policy applies to all staff, volunteers and Trustees.
-Recent national guidance stresses that safeguarding is everyone's responsibility and all staff and volunteers should be made aware of their role in keeping children safe.
+- 6.1.
+The policy applies to all staff, volunteers and Trustees.
+Recent national guidance stresses that safeguarding is everyone's responsibility and all staff and volunteers should be made aware of their role in keeping children safe. - 6.2.
+This Policy and Procedure forms part of our safeguarding adults arrangements.
+This Policy and Procedures should be used by any staff member or volunteer who is concerned about an adult at risk. - 6.3.
+BRR has a separate policy relating to protecting children at risk and reporting any abuse, but many of the issues and procedures are similar, and the policies should be considered as complementary.

-7 THE PROCEDURES
+7. THE PROCEDURE